Korean Air Flight 631: Accident

 The flight departed Seoul at 19:20 KST (10:20 UTC) and was scheduled to land at Cebu at 22:00 PHT (14:00 UTC).
 At about 22:12 PHT (14:12 UTC) KE631 was on final approach to Mactan–Cebu International Airport.
 There was scattered thunderstorm and the crew received instruction from the control tower to land on runway 4 to avoid landing with a tailwind.
 As they were descending and before the final approach, the wind direction changed and they were instructed to use runway 22 instead.
 During their descend at low attitude, the plane encountered a heavy rain shower that obstructed visibility so the pilots executed a go-around.
 During the second landing attempt the plane encountered turbulence at 300 ft that pushed the plane below the glide path.
 The responding pilot maneuver overcorrected and raised the plane above the glide path before the subsequent pilot action overcorrected to the down side and pushed the plane below the glide path.
 The pilot reacted by pitching the plane's nose up to attempt to bring the aircraft to the correct altitude.
 At this moment, the crosswind shifted to a tailwind with an additional downdraft pushing the plane from the top, which nullified the pilot's nose up maneuver and kept the plane below its correct altitude.
 The plane was flying too low and at 22:26 and less than 75 ft from the ground, the pilots attempted a second go-around.
 However, the plane's right gear struck the ground two meters short of the runway before it could take off and the right gear was severely damaged.

 After the plane flew to above 1,500 ft, several fault messages were displayed that alerted the pilots of the seriousness of their situation.
-The plane could no longer detect gear status and the crew had no idea if the gear was up or down (the gear was down).
+The plane could no longer detect gear status and the crew had no idea if the gear was up or down (it was down).
 The normal braking system with anti-skid, reverse thrust, and ground spoilers were disabled because the gear had lost communication with the system and in its place, the alternate braking system was enabled.
 The aircraft circled northeast of Cebu for approximately 30 minutes before conducting a third approach.